kickylau/kk-master-mind-game/README.md

 Therefore, a simple but interactive game that is friendly to first-time player, rules are well explained and easy to look up, eyecatching game interface design came up to my mind.

-Considering the scale and structure of the game, I decided to not use backend to store data or Redux to manage actions.
+Considering the scale and structure of the game, I decided to not use backend to store data or Redux to manage the states.
 This is a pure frontend using React with JavaScript language.

 Growing up in 90s, I am still obsessed with arcade games in the malls.
 Also as a Simpsons fan, I decided to build this game in 90s Arcade Game style with the Simpsons theme.
 The game design captured the inspiration from every pieces of the Simpsons - classic theme song as background music, blue sky as animation background, iconic Homer expression whenever users win or lose, donuts to represent colored pegs, Bart and Lisa representing traditional black/white pegs.
 The fonts are using pixel style, as well as the arcade game machine to wrap the game board.
 Major color selections are Simpsons yellow, blue, red, green.